yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 Class Overview:

-This project contains 6 classes named Chat.java, Database.java, UserInterface.java, User.java,
+This project contains 8 classes named ChatInterface.java, Chat.java, DatabaseInterface.java, Database.java, UserInterface.java, User.java,
 ImpossibleChangeException.java, and InvalidInputException.java.

+The ChatInterface class will contatin all methods for the Chat class.

 The Chat class will contain fields and methods representing messages and messaging between two users.

+The DatabaseInterface class will contatin all methods for the Database class.

 The Database class will contain methods and fields related to users including how to modify a user, search up a user, and email and password info.